iotaledger/IOTA-2.0-Research-Specifications/2-2 Message Tangle Protocol.md

 ## How messages are stored

-Every message in `messageTangle` will be identified through its `MessageID`.
-Each message contains the following information which is relevant to this specification:
+Every message in `messageTangle` will be identified through its`MessageID`.
+Each message contains the following information ~~which is relevant to this specification~~:
 * `parent1` and `parent2` These are message IDs of two other messages and endow the message tangle with a DAG structure.
 Together these fields shall be called *parents*.
 * `timeStamp` This is a time.
 This field will be discussed in SubSection 1.